Nonlinear Stability of Planar Vortex Patches in an ideal fluid: Introduction

 This paper is organized as follows.
-In Section 2 we give some known results that will be used later and then state our main theorems.
-In section 3 we prove the main theorems.
-In section 4 we give the complete construction of a single vortex patch near a given strict local minimum point of the Robin function.
+In Section 2 we state several known results that will be used later.
+In Section 3 we give the proof of Theorem \ref{10000}.
+In Section 4 we give the construction of steady vortex patches concentrated near a given isolated minimum point of the Robin function for completeness.